useru1k/student-portal/README.md

     * Task 3 : Get the Environmental Path (Completed) Remark : Can not do in client side but get by API.(No need it runs on server).
     * Task 4 : DB Schema : Question page Schema is Completed.
 Remark : Need to integrated with client.
     * Task 5 : Html Compare (Partially Completed).
     * Task 6 : Cpu and memory Monitoring (Completed).
 Need to make a UI for Display.
+(Completed)
     * Task 7 : Need to get the input from server and compile it.(Completed) Remark : java - newline keyword
     * Task 8 : Black and White word to compile work (Completed).
-Remark : white combination eg printsum()
+Remark : white combination eg printsum() Compeleted
+    * Task 9 :